bms-devs/bms-hackathon2-spring-boot-cloud-intro-presentation/README.md

-# spring-boot-cloud-intro-presentation
+# Spring Boot and Spring Cloud introductory presentation
 An introductory presentation about what are microservices and why use them, what are their pros and cons.
 Also Spring Cloud and Spring Boot features overview with bits of livecoding.
-Presentation language is Polish.
+Presentation language is Polish, it was made using [reveal.js](http://lab.hakim.se/reveal-js/#/).
+It was meant to be an introduction to hackathon about microservices.